A-Thiyagarajan/mnist-classification/README.md

 ## DESIGN STEPS

 ### STEP 1:

 Import tensorflow and preprocessing libraries
 ### STEP 2:

-Build a CNN model
+Download and load the dataset
 ### STEP 3:

+Scale the dataset between it's min and max values
+### STEP 4:

+Using one hot encode, encode the categorical values
+### STEP-5:

+Split the data into train and test
+### STEP-6:

+Build the convolutional neural network model
+### STEP-7:

+Train the model with the training data and Plot the performance plot
+### STEP-9:

-Compile and fit the model and then predict
+Evaluate the model with the testing data and Fit the model and predict the single input

 ## PROGRAM